 Frequently Asked Questions (FAQ)

 Yes!
-Live-streaming your wedding in the new era of social distancing is the new normal and a wonderful way to include those who cannot be with you in person.
+Live-streaming your wedding in the era of social distancing is a wonderful way to include those who cannot be with you in person.
 Feel free to speak with your videographer about this option or reach out to our partner, Christopher Rodriguez of Forever Yours Films at foreveryoursfilms.com.

 Couples love the intimate, warm feeling the home offers.
 It is their house for the day!
 Barrington’s White House offers an elegant, unique venue with more character and charm than a traditional banquet hall and more flexibility and room than most restaurants.
 And brides love our Bridal Suite—a private room where they can touch-up their makeup at the long mirrors, spend quiet time with bridesmaids or parents, or just get off their feet for a moment before rejoining the festivities.